 Under these circumstances, all drivers involved in the accident must file their own accident report within 10 days from the date the incident occurred.
 The penalties for not filing the report are serious.
 The Department of Motor Vehicles may suspend your driver’s license until your report is received.
 If the accident caused serious personal injury to another person, you could be charged with a Felony.
 For someone already on probation, this could lead to jail time.

 It’s important for you to immediately contact a hit and run lawyer and discuss what needs to be done to protect yourself from fines and penalties.
 An experienced hit and run lawyer like Norman Mattar can answer your questions and provide you with sound legal advice.

 Depending on the severity of property damage or whether or not anyone involved suffered serious injuries, a hit and run accident may be charged as a traffic offense, a misdemeanor, or a felony.
 It is possible to negotiate a reduction in charges if you’ve been charged with a hit and run.
 You might also have questions about recently changed New York State bail laws.
 Our team can help clear up confusion and make sure you understand what lies ahead.

 Contact a Buffalo Hit and Run Lawyer Near Me

-For more information about Hit-and-Run accidents in New York, call 716-633-4300 to discuss your case with Defense Lawyer Norman Mattar.
+We can help.
+Schedule a free consultation with us as soon as possible.
+For more information about hit and run accidents that have occurred in the State of New York, call 716-633-4300 and discuss your case with Buffalo criminal defense lawyer Norman Mattar.